 FRIDAY THE 13th PART 5: A NEW BEGINNING (1985)

 Despite the last installment being titled Friday The 13th: The Final Chapter, the series was back a year later heralding a New Beginning.
-And this new start was one of the blandest and weakest chapters in the entire saga.
-The film opens with young Tommy Jarvis (Corey Feldman) staring at Jason’s grave and witnessing in horror as he raises from it, slaughtering two would-be grave robbers and then coming for him.
+This new start was one of the blandest and weakest chapters in the entire saga.
+The film opens with young Tommy Jarvis (Corey Feldman) staring at Jason’s grave and witnessing in horror as he rises from it, slaughtering two would-be grave robbers and then coming for him.
 We realize it’s just a dream and the institutionalized Tommy (John Shepherd) is now full grown and still haunted by the nightmare of his encounter with Crystal Lake’s most infamous resident.
 As our story begins, Tommy is being sent to the Pinehurst Halfway House, a home for troubled youths where they are sent to be rehabilitated and returned to society.
-But, Tommy’s dreams and hallucinations of Jason continue and when he witnesses the murder of one of the youths by another, it seems to be a trigger for a new killing spree by some unknown assailant who begins to slaughter the halfway house members and the locals one by one in gruesome ways.
+But Tommy’s dreams and hallucinations of Jason continue and when he witnesses the murder of one of the youths by another, it seems to be a trigger for a new killing spree by some unknown assailant who begins to slaughter the halfway house members and the locals, one by one in gruesome ways.
 Did seeing the death send the volatile Tommy over the edge?…is there a new killer out there?…or has Jason somehow returned from the grave as Tommy fears?

 A weak entry it certainly is and proves that not everyone is fit to wear the hockey mask, as it was not all that well received by fans and started a decline in the series’ interest and box office.
 It was the last installment to gross over $20 million till Jason and Freddy threw down 18 years later.
 Very disappointing.
 For hard core fans only.
-The following film tried to get the series back on track but, interest continued to decline from here.
+The following film tried to get the series back on track, but interest continued to decline from here.